 4: How to get rid of one

-Actually I've never tried recycling a zombie, but with pets on FurryMuck all you should need to do is type
+Actually I've never tried recycling a zombie, but with pets on FurryMuck

 With $zom-cont it's a bit more involved.